Consumer and Debt Law

 Consumer law relates to the buying and selling of products and services.
 Products include everything from small everyday items to big items like cars.
 Services can include fitness club memberships, home repairs, car repairs, vacations, etc.

 There are a variety of Consumer laws in Ontario.
 The laws that may apply depend on the type of product or service.
-The Ontario Ministry of Consumer Services website has links to Ontario consumer protection laws: https://www.ontario.ca/consumers/consumer-protection-laws-ontario.
+The Ontario Ministry of Government and Consumer Services website has links to Ontario consumer protection laws: https://www.ontario.ca/page/consumer-protection-ontario.

 The Ontario Government website also includes:

-- an index of many different consumer law topics: www.sse.gov.on.ca/mcs/en/Pages/All_Topics_Index.aspx.
+- information on many different consumer law topics: https://www.ontario.ca/page/consumer-protection-ontario.

 - information about your rights when signing or cancelling a contract: www.ontario.ca/consumers/your-rights-when-signing-or-cancelling-contract.